Book Design

 Skills Quark Xpress, Photoshop and typesetting

-Classic Steam is a collection of photographs depicting North American rail travel from the classic age of steam trains.
+Classic Steam was a collection of photographs depicting North American rail travel from the classic age of steam trains.
 This was a picture-heavy book and my brief was to make the most of this photography.
-The images varied in quality, so I used a layout that allowed me to mix images at different sizes.
-While most of the photography was in black and white, I created some variety by breaking up the pages throught the book with double-page colour features.
+The images varied in quality, so I used a layout that allowed me to mix images of different sizes.
+While most of the photography was in black and white, I created some variety by breaking up the pages with double-page colour features.

 500 Cupcakes + 500 Cookies